Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Preliminaries and Notations

 In basic policy gradient methods (e.g., REINFORCE\cite{williams1992simple}), the action-selection distribution is usually parameterized by a deep neural network trained by taking the gradient ascent with the partial derivative of the objective (i.e., maximize the excepted return) with respect to the policy parameters.
 The policy gradient can be approximated expressed as

 where $(\tau^1,\tau^2,\dots,\tau^N)$ is a batch of learning trajectories sampled from policy $\pi_\theta$ to estimate the return expectation.

 {\em 2) CRL in Dynamic Environments:} Following the convention in \cite{wang2021lifelong}, in this article, we consider the dynamic environment as an infinite sequence of stationary tasks where each task corresponds to the specific environmental dynamics within its time period and the same dynamics may recur more than once across different time periods.
 The time period is assumed to be long enough for the agent to get sufficient experience samples to finish policy learning for the associated task.
 Suppose that there is a space of MDPs denoted as $\mathcal{M}$, and a dynamic environment $\mathcal{D}$ changing over time in $\mathcal{M}$.
-The CRL agent interacts with $\mathcal{D}=[M_1,M_2,\dots,M_{t-1},M_t,\dots]$, where each $M_t\in\mathcal{M}$ is a specific MDP/task that is stationary in the $t^{\rm th}$ time period, and the identify of each task $M_t$, $t\in[1,2,\dots]$ is {\em unknown} to the agent.
+The CRL agent interacts with $\mathcal{D}=[M_1,M_2,\dots,M_{t-1},M_t,\dots]$, where each $M_t\in\mathcal{M}$ is a specific MDP/task that is stationary in the $t^{\rm th}$ time period.
+In practice, the time period $t$ can be thought of as a task inference period, where $M_t$ is the corresponding task within it.
+Compared with $M_{t-1}$, $M_t$ is either the same task as $M_{t-1}$ or changes into another different new or previous one.
+In this process, the identity and actual change point of each task are both {\em unknown} to the agent.

-To represent the policies for multiple tasks with a single model, we assume that the observations of the dynamic environment contain the discriminative information of the tasks.
-Under this assumption, the goal of CRL in dynamic environments in time period $t$ is to extend the acquired knowledge, accumulated from previously learned tasks $M_1\thicksim M_{t-1}$, to the current task $M_t$, to learn a single policy to achieve the maximum return on all learned tasks $M_1\thicksim M_t$
+It should be highlighted that, to represent the policies for multiple tasks with a single model, the inputs (observations) must at the very least implicitly contain the discriminative information of the tasks.
+In this setting, the goal of CRL agent in dynamic environments in time period $t$ is to extend the acquired knowledge, accumulated from previously learned tasks $[M_1,M_2,\dots,M_{t-1}]$, to the current task $M_t$, to learn a single policy to achieve the maximum return on all learned tasks $[M_1,M_2,\dots,M_t]$:

 where $J_{M_i}$ is the expected return on task $M_i$.
 Note that the agent is expected to learn a sequence of tasks one by one strategically so that it can retain the previously acquired knowledge when learning new tasks.
-In other words, the policy $\pi$ with parameter $\theta_t^\ast$ in \eqref{eq:goal_of_CRL} is an approximate optimal policy over all learned tasks $M_1 \thicksim M_t$.
+In other words, the policy $\pi$ with parameter $\theta_t^\ast$ in \eqref{eq:goal_of_CRL} is an approximate optimal policy over all learned tasks $[M_1,M_2,\dots,M_t]$.
 In this article, the overall performance of the learned policy across all tasks is the primary metric for judging the performance of CRL agents.